 Beef And Bacon Roll Ups

 Beef and bacon roll ups are perfect as a whole roll up or sliced into little pinwheels.
+They are an easy family dinner, or perfect for healthy packed lunch boxes.

 - 4 steaks beef schnitzel